bwc126/personal-site/README.md

 Since finishing the core projects of the FEND in early Q2 of 2016, I've found the need to have an-up-to-date and comprehensive showcase of my talents.
 This is also in the interest of completing the career counseling portion of the FEND, and graduating the nanodegree.

 ### To Run
-Open index.html in something later than IE8 (and hopefully not IE ;)).
+Open index.html in something later than IE8 (and hopefully not IE).

 ## Key Features